Saturday 19 June 2021

-A guided day walk as part of a small group of no more than four people plus your guide, to summit the three mountains of Gragareth, Great Coum and Crag Hill on a scenic horseshoe walk.
+A guided day walk as part of a small group of no more than five people plus your guide, to summit the three mountains of Gragareth, Great Coum and Crag Hill on a scenic horseshoe walk.
 This is in a quiet part of the Yorkshire Dales National Park, and the route passes through three counties!

 Starting from a remote location on Casterton Fell, we initially follow a footpath alongside a stream before heading off up the hillside to 'The Three Men of Gragareth' which are three large cairns overlooking the valley of Ease Gill.
 We'll then continue up to the summit.
 Most of this is pathless, grassy terrain, so isn't always easy underfoot.